 Under the terms of his employment agreement, in connection with the termination of Mr. Mastor's employment relationship with Sovereign Bank other than for cause, he is entitled to severance pay equal to the base salary that would have been due him had he remained employed for the remaining term of his employment agreement, but in no event less than two years' base salary.
 Mr. Mastor's employment is expected to be terminated in connection with the merger.
 Mr. Mastor's employment agreement also provides for a lump sum payment upon a change in control, as defined in the agreement, equal to three times his then current base salary, three times his average annual bonus over the prior three calendar years, and two years of health insurance coverage.
 The merger would constitute a change in control under Mr. Mastor's employment agreement.
 Accordingly, assuming a May 31, 2017 closing date for the merger, Sovereign estimates that Mr. Mastor would be entitled to a payment equal to \$3,187,875 in respect of his employment agreement.
 In addition, in connection with the organization of Sovereign and Sovereign Bank, Sovereign agreed to pay Mr. Mastor a lump sum equal to 0.4% of the aggregate transaction price in the event of a transaction, such as the merger, involving a disposition of Sovereign.
 The payment would be triggered by the merger under the terms of Sovereign's agreement with Mr. Mastor with respect to the aggregate merger consideration.
-While the amount of the payment will fluctuate based on the value of the aggregate merger consideration of \$191,417,057, Mr. Mastor would have been entitled to a payment equal to approximately \$765,668.
+While the amount of the payment will fluctuate based on the value of the aggregate merger consideration, if the merger had closed as of February 16, 2017, and assuming no downward adjustment to the aggregate cash consideration and the aggregate merger consideration of \$205,183,528, Mr. Mastor would have been entitled to a payment equal to approximately \$820,000.